 Pimentos are a variety of red chili pepper with mild heat to them.
 They come in various colors, such as red, green, or yellow.
-Sometimes you might find yourself in need of a pimento substitute when a recipe calls for pimento peppers.

 These chili peppers are an essential ingredient in various cuisines worldwide but found their origin in Spanish cooking.
 They are succulent, sweet, and more aromatic than some bell peppers.
 They’re around 4 inches long and have a heart-like shape.